paroi-tech/typeonly/typeonly/README.md

 npm run typeonly
 ```

-This command creates a file `dist-types/drawing.rto.json`.
-A RTO file (with the `.rto.json` extension) contains metadata extracted from a `.d.ts` typing file.
+This command creates a file `dist/types.to.json`.
+A file with the `.to.json` extension is a bundle that contains metadata extracted from several `.d.ts` typing file.

 ## TypeOnly Documentation